-A. Credit Facilities
+A. GENERAL FUND

 The balance of revenue anticipation notes (RANs) and commercial paper outstanding may fluctuate during a fiscal year, but all short-term borrowing for cash flow purposes must be reduced to zero by June 30.
-During FY11, the Commonwealth borrowed by selling \$346 million in commercial paper in anticipation of long-term financing that remained outstanding for approximately three months.
-In terms of short-term borrowing for cash flow purposes, the Commonwealth borrowed \$1.2 billion by selling RANs.
-All of the \$1.2 billion in RANs were retired in April, May and June of 2011.
+During FY12, the Commonwealth issued no commercial paper.
+In terms of short-term borrowing for cash flow purposes, the Commonwealth borrowed \$1.2 billion by selling RANs in November 2011.
+All of the \$1.2 billion in RANs were retired in April and May of 2012.